 The topics were:

 – How to create a content strategy for a new niche site.

 – How to drive traffic to a new niche site.

 – How to make money with a new niche site.

 Unfortunately, these were all targeting keywords that would take me way too much work to rank for.
 The top contenders ranking for keywords like “blog content strategy” and “drive traffic to a new blog” were sites HubSpot, CoSchedule, Neil Patel, QuickSprout, etc.

 Sure, I might be able to rank for them in the long run.
 I could leave them and maybe they might drive some long-tail traffic.

-But I also noticed that my “how to start a blog” guide was starting to rank for a few keywords as well.
+But I also noticed that my “how to start a niche site” guide was starting to rank for a few keywords as well.